by Lisa Hugh MSHS RD LDN CLT

 1. Safety First.

 One of the main lessons I teach my patients is to not restrict their diet when they don't have to.
 Restricting when not necessary may lead to a really boring diet, poor nutritional intake, and feeling deprived and unhappy.
-However, in the case of food allergies, food sensitivities, food intolerances and adverse food reactions, certain dietary restrictions are a safety consideration.
-Food allergies can be life-or-death situations and other reactions can be extremely uncomfortable, or cause long term health problems.
+However, in the case of food allergies, food sensitivities, food intolerances, and adverse food reactions, certain dietary restrictions are a safety consideration.
+Food allergies can be life-or-death situations and other reactions can be extremely uncomfortable or cause long term health problems.

-Lets talk gluten free diets for a minute.
+Let's talk about gluten free diets for a minute.
 If you have celiac disease, eating a food that contains gluten might cause immediate discomfort AND could cause long term damage to your digestive tract.
 Maybe even more alarming is knowing that wheat and gluten might be "hidden" in "safe" looking foods.
 (Here's an article on hidden sources of gluten.

 Reading labels is ALWAYS important, but choosing groceries that contain only a single ingredient is a strategy that can help reduce the risk of unintended ingestion.
 For example, buying a fresh potato is less risk than buying a canned potato soup, frozen french fries, or a boxed mashed potato mix -- all of which contain more ingredients and MIGHT contain gluten.

-2. Its Good To Have Options.
+2. It's Good To Have Options.

 If you're used to buying pre-made foods (canned soups, frozen foods, mixes), the thought of cooking from scratch might not seem too appealing.
-However, lets look at the bright side.
+However, let's look at the bright side.
 There are definitely convenience foods that only contain one ingredient. (more on this coming soon, but here's an example of a potato flake that contains just potato - no other ingredients, no fillers, no gluten, no hidden dairy.
 Of course, you'll have to season it, but it comes with peace of mind.

 In addition to peace of mind, you also have flexibility when buying single ingredient groceries.
-A fresh potato can be made in to lots of things -- fried potatoes, baked potatoes, potato soup, mashed potatoes, potato soup, oven roasted potatoes, and lots more.
+A fresh potato can be made into lots of things -- fried potatoes, baked potatoes, potato soup, mashed potatoes, potato soup, oven roasted potatoes, and lots more.
 A boxed of mashed potato mix can't turn in to a baked potato.
 The same goes for lots of single ingredient foods.
-Plain rice can be made in to lots of dishes and seasoned just about any way you imagine.
+Plain rice can be made into lots of dishes and seasoned just about any way you imagine.

 3. You Might Save Some Money, Too.